 Innolance employs more than 50 full-time associates at its offices in Virginia and plans to create up to 31 new jobs in Indiana by 2020.
 With its expanded team, the company will help its clients through the application development process including building wireframes, coding and quality assurance, as well as maintenance after applications have been released.
 Innolance is currently hiring developers, project managers and user experience design and user interface experts, with positions expected to pay an average wage nearly double the state average.
-Interested applicants can apply by sending a resume to , including the position sought in the subject line.
+Interested applicants can apply by sending a resume to email@example.com, including the position sought in the subject line.

 Matchbook Creative, a registered Women Business Enterprise, will invest $581,000 to expand its Indianapolis-based headquarters, renovating a new two-story building at 1317 N. Pennsylvania St. on the Old Northside.
 The new facility will more than double the strategic branding and advertising firm’s office space to 7,000 square feet, and will also include 5,000 square feet of rental space for commercial tenants.
 The new layout will include open areas to advance collaboration and creativity, a photography studio, an area dedicated to sound and music, and a fitness room to encourage employee health and wellness.